peterthomassen/draft-ietf-dnsop-cds-consistency/draft-thomassen-dnsop-cds-consistency.md

 to update the delegation's DS and NS records.

-A common method for discovering these signals is to periodically query them from the child zone ("polling"), as described in Section 6.1 of [@!RFC7344] (CDS/CDNSKEY) and Section 3.1 of [@!RFC7477] (CSYNC).
+A common method for discovering these signals is to periodically query them from the child zone ("polling").
+For CSYNC, this is described in [@!RFC7477] Section 3.1 which advocates limiting polling queries to just one authoritative nameserver.
+The corresponding Section 6.1 of [@!RFC7344] (CDS/CDNSKEY) contains no

-While [@!RFC7344] does specify acceptance rules (Section 4.1) for CDS/CDNSKEY records that have been retrieved, it does not mention how specifically the poll queries should be done.
+such provision for how specifically polling of these records should be done.

-For CSYNC, [@!RFC7477] leaves it up to the parent to decide from how many nameservers the records are retrieved (Section 4.2).
-A naive implementation would thus be likely to retrieve records from just one authoritative server, possibly by directing queries towards a trusted validating resolver.
+Implementations are thus likely to retrieve records from just one authoritative server, typically by directing queries towards a trusted validating resolver.
 This may be fine if all authoritative nameservers are controlled by the same entity (typically the Child DNS Operator).
 However, it poses a problem in conjunction with the multi-signer